-In March, we told you the story of Lerato, who, after experiencing sexual violence, was caught in a web that restricted her access to comprehensive services because referral and case management systems were absent.
+In March, we told you the story of Lerato, who, after experiencing sexual violence, was caught in a web that restricted her access to comprehensive services because referral and case management systems were absent for a survivor of gender-based violence.
 This summer, we proudly endorsed the 2018 Gender 360 recommendations, which call for positive development of youth of diverse gender identities and an examination of the intersections of gender equality, education, health, economic empowerment, and gender-based violence prevention and response.

 On December 1, as we observe the 30th anniversary of World AIDS Day and reflect on the theme of “know your status,” we ask what knowing your status means for children, adolescents, and adults who experience gender-based violence.

 Gender-Based Violence and HIV – A Dual Epidemic

 Decades of collective global action have made significant progress.
 Today, millions of people living with HIV are leading healthy and productive lives.
 However, persistent gender inequalities remain core drivers of the epidemic, and women and girls continue to be disproportionately affected by HIV in many regions.
 Today, women constitute more than half of all people living with HIV, and AIDS-related illnesses remain the leading cause of death for women of reproductive age.

 Young women and adolescent girls account for a disproportionate number of new HIV infections.
 In 2016, new infections among young women aged 15–24 were 44 percent higher than among young men their age.
 In eastern and southern Africa, young women make up 26 percent of new HIV infections, despite comprising just 10 percent of the population.
 Globally, 7,500 young women acquire HIV every week.